-&lt;sup>17 Black liquor is the spent cooling liquor of the Kraft wood pulping process.
-It contains lignin residues, hemicellulose, and the inorganic chemicals used in pulping process.
-The lignin and hemicellulose residues impart
+23 Black liquor is a byproduct of the Kraft wood pulping process.
+It contains lignin residues, hemicellulose, and the inorganic chemicals used in the pulping process.
+The lignin and hemicellulose residues impart high energy content to black liquor, allowing it to be concentrated and burned in a chemical recovery boiler to recover the pulping chemicals for recycling.

-Increase the geographic diversity of wind projects: Over 70 percent of committed Northwest wind capacity is located in areas strongly influenced by Columbia Gorge winds.
-This concentration leads to peaks in wind output approaching full installed wind capacity, which contributes to the frequency and magnitude of excess energy events.
+Increase the geographic diversity of wind projects: Over 70 percent of committed Northwest wind generation is located in areas strongly influenced by Columbia Gorge winds.
+This concentration leads to peaks in wind output approaching full installed wind nameplate capacity, which contributes to the frequency and magnitude of excess energy events.
 Good quality wind resources are found elsewhere in the Northwest and in adjacent regions; however it would be necessary to strengthen or extend the transmission grid to tap large amounts of new resources in outlying areas.
 New long-distance high voltage transmission is expensive, requires many years to develop, and encounters public resistance.
-Moreover, because of the relatively low capacity factor of wind and the need to secure transmission capacity to accommodate a large proportion of the interconnected wind capacity, transmission interconnection is more expensive for wind than for higher capacity factor resources.
+Moreover, because of the relatively low capacity factor of wind and the need to secure transmission transfer capability to accommodate a large proportion of the interconnected wind generation, transmission interconnection is more expensive on an energy basis for wind than for higher capacity factor resources.
 A recent study by the Columbia Grid and Northern Tier Transmission Group Wind Integration Study Team found that continued development near existing transmission, though incurring higher integration costs because of geographic concentration, is likely to be more cost-effective than constructing new long-distance transmission to tap remote wind resources.
-Exceptions to this may be remote development that could access existing transmission with the potential for relatively low-cost upgrades of transfer capacity.
+Exceptions to this may be remote development that could access existing transmission with the potential for relatively low-cost upgrades to increase transfer capability.